Şefik Aker: Greco-Turkish War (1919–1922)

 The Armistice of Mudros which came into effect on 1 November 1918 ended hostilities in the Middle Eastern theatre between the Ottoman Empire and the Allies of World War I. Among its conditions, was one for the Ottomans surrendered their remaining garrisons outside Anatolia. Şefik largely ignored this requirement and was able to keep his division intact in Aydın, Antalya.
 Together with 56th Division Şefik's 57th division (made up of the 135th Infantry Regiment, 175th Infantry Regiment and 176th Infantry Regiment) was part of the 17th Corps, which was headquartered at Smyrna under the command of Ali Nadir Pasha.

 Şefik was able to conduct a fighting withdrawal following the landing on 15 May 1919 of the Greek troops at Smyrna at the commencement of what became the Greco-Turkish War (1919–1922) phase of the larger Turkish War of Independence.
 The 57th Regiment took Aydin back from the Greeks on 29–30 June 1919 in what was the first main Turkish success against them.
 From then until the end of 1920 he organised Turkish forces in the Southern Aegean region. at Aydin West Turkey.

 In the latter half of 1920 the Turkish military leadership made the decision to bring the various militia forces that had sprung up under control.
 The militias were offered the option of either joining the regular army as reserve units or if they would not fight or had committed crimes of demobilizing.
 One such militia was led by Demirci Mehmet Efe who following the killing of Sökeli Ali Efe who was one of his men in the town of Denizli, had entered the town on 9 July 1920 and killed 60 of the people, whom he held responsible.
 Demirci Mehmet Efe had first accepted the military's offer, but later rejected it.
-As a result, Colonel Refet Bey after receiving the consent of Mustafa Kemal undertook to bring Demirci Mehmet Efe and his 800 men (nearly half of which were cavalry) to heel by commencing a cavalry campaign from Afyonkarahisar against them on 11 December 1920. Şefik's forces assisted Refet Bey by on 14 December raiding the village of İğdecik, where Demirci Mehmet Efe had been based, which forced some of Demirci Efe's forces to disperse to other villages.
+As a result, Colonel Refet Bey after receiving the consent of Mustafa Kemal undertook to bring Demirci Mehmet Efe and his 800 men (nearly half of which were cavalry) to heel by commencing a cavalry campaign from Afyonkarahisar against them on 11 December 1920. Şefik's Turkish forces assisted Refet Bey by on 14 December raiding the village of İğdecik, where Demirci Mehmet Efe had been based, which forced some of Demirci Efe's forces to disperse to other villages.
 These villages were in turn raided and militiamen seized.
 On 18 December 1920, 700 of the militiamen were captured.
 Eventually on 30 December 1920, Demirci Mehmet Efe and his remaining men surrendered to a cavalry detachment of Refet Bey's led by Captain Nuri Bey.